yutoichinohe/sample_codes/dnnspec1t/README.md

 # Neural network-based preprocessing to estimate the parameters of the X-ray emission of a single-temperature thermal plasma

-Sample codes for Y. Ichinohe et al. (2018).
+Sample codes for Ichinohe et al. (2018).

 ## Files
 - run.py